JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## FAQ (Frequently Asked Questions)
  - If any piece of functionality doesn't work.
 Please first reload the page and try again.
 The content script in the extension may have not been injected properly or at all in the tab if you just installed the extension or reloaded it.
  - Text selection seeding does not work.
 First, reload the page for the content script to be properly loaded.
-If it still continues to fail, check the domain/host to see if it's owned by Google.
-It may be likely that Google blocks certain actions on its pages.
-If Google is not the case, please report it in the Jisho.org forum.
+If it still continues, it could be possible that the current page does not allow text selections to be gathered by the chrome API or that I haven't anticipated the webpage issue you are having.
 If you are familiar with the console, please list any errors found that are related to the extension (content_script.js, popup.js).
- - Theme set in the extension will affect your tabbed browsing experience.
-Please open the extension and change the theme to set it back or change it.
+ - Dark theme set in the extension will affect your tabbed browsing experience on Jisho.org only.
+Please open the extension and change the theme to set it back to normal ("Light").
+I don't expect you to have issues on pages outside of Jisho.org.